scg-unibe-ch/ese2019-team4/README.md

 By clicking on one of the posts you can get more information about it!

 ####Subscriptions
-Coming soon!!
+Customer can subscribe to posts.
+They get a list of all their subscribed posts in the Profile Page.

 ####About us
-Visit our About us Page for more information about our team and the app.
+Visit our About us Page for more information about our team.

 ####Dark Mode
 Our whole app can be used in darkmode.
 You can find a switch in